ivandov/loopback-vue-starter/README.md

 This project was built with [vue-cli 3](https://cli.vuejs.org/) and therefore can use the `vue ui` command to manage Vue plugins.

+For a detailed walkthrough of building this yourself, please reference this [Strongblog post](https://strongloop.com/strongblog/embeddding-frontend-frameworks-into-loopback).

 ## Getting Started
 Just clone the project and install the `npm` dependencies.